ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 ## Only encoding the content

 This format would only encode the metadata as CBOR, leaving the _user_ to encode their content as they see fit.
-Since we don't want to cause problems for applications, we suggest keeping the `content` portion in JSON.
+Since we don't want to cause problems for applications, we suggest keeping the `content` portion in JSON {{?RFC8259}}.
 This should allow for events to be mapped full JSON objects which look just like regular, legacy messages so that they can be consumed by applications without any change.

 For upgrades and more advance uses we added an `encoding enum` that defines known values for arbitrary data (`0`), JSON (`1`) and CBOR (`2`).